Azure/azure-iot-cli-extension/CONTRIBUTING.md

     ],
     ```

+5. Set up python black.

-5. You should now be able to place breakpoints in VSCode and see execution halt as the code hits them.
+6. You should now be able to place breakpoints in VSCode and see execution halt as the code hits them.

 ### Python debugging